nic-obert/rusty-vm/assembler/assembler TODO.md

 ### TODO

+- [ ] add signed integer smaller than 8 bytes
+- [ ] add 32-bit floats
 - [ ] eventually, allow using unexported macros inside exported macros when called from a foreign unit
 - [ ] create a test script or rust tests to ensure correct behavior of the assembler
-- [ ] implement a parser for complex array literals in static data declaration.
-Complex array literals may contain nested arrays, sized numbers, etc
 - [ ] add optional debug information in compiled binaries with -d assembler flag (and -d flag also in the vm to execute debug builds)
 - [ ] eventually, add compiletime arithmetics like "1+1"